fiuzagr/xfce-superkey/README.md

 Makes left Super key to execute `xfce4-popup-whiskermenu` when pressed and released on its own (does not affect existing keyboard combinations using the Super key).

+    xfce-superkey -c "xfdashboard"

+Makes left Super key to execute `xfdashboard` when pressed and released on its own.

 Note regarding xmodmap (may not relate to `xfce-superkey`)